 - Clients pay in a timely manner.
 You see your invoice as a paycheck, your client sees it as an invoice.
 While being a freelancer has several perks, one of the responsibilities that comes with working directly with clients is the need to plan ahead financial for not having a weekly or biweekly paycheck.
 Of course, when you work with an agency, you are technically their employee and can count on regular paychecks.

 - It’s a lonely lifestyle.
 This comes from the constant idea that freelancers only work from home.
-Today there are several free shared workspaces, coffee shops, and libraries available for your use.
+Today there are several free shared workspaces, coffee shops, and libraries available for your use if you're interested.

 For more on these myths, and insights from our resident marketing consultant, click here.